National Bee Farm-level Biosecurity Standard

 Now That’s Fast!

-The honey bee’s wings stroke incredibly fast, about 200 beats per second, thus making their famous, distinctive buzz.
-A honey bee can fly for up to six miles, and as fast as 15 miles per hour.
+The honey bee’s wings stroke incredibly fast, about 200 beats per second, creating their distinctive buzz.
+A honey bee can fly for up to six miles and reach speeds of 15 miles per hour.
+Learn more about honey bee flight.

 Size Doesn’t Matter

-The bee’s brain is oval in shape and only about the size of a sesame seed, yet it has remarkable capacity to learn and remember things and is able to make complex calculations on distance travelled and foraging efficiency.
+The bee’s brain is oval and about the size of a sesame seed, yet it has a remarkable capacity for learning, allowing honey bees to remember things and make complex calculations about distance and foraging efficiency.
+Discover more about bee intelligence.

 How Many Honeybee Colonies Are In Canada?